replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 ### `chart.chartVersion`
 The version of the chart.
 This must match the `version` field from a Chart.yaml in a .tgz chart archive that's also included in the release.

+## helmVersion

+Identifies the Helm Version used to render the Chart.
+Acceptable values are `v2` or `v3`. `v2` is the default when no value is specified.

 ## values